paya5am/leaderboard-management/README.md

 ## Key Concepts

-- Balanced Binary Search Tree (AVL / Red-Black Tree) Used to maintain scores in sorted order and support rank queries in logarithmic time.
+- Balanced Binary Search Tree (AVL)
+  Used to maintain scores in sorted order and support rank queries in logarithmic time.

-- Doubly Linked List / Array
+- Doubly Linked List
   Maintains a list of players and allows quick traversal when needed.

 - Order Statistics